 Since arriving in the US, he has won acclaim and awards as an artist and also received a second Masters degree, in Marriage and Family Therapy from Pacific Oaks College, leading him to combine his training in psychology and the arts with lessons gained from life experience in his therapeutic work with torture and trauma survivors, incarcerated youth, immigrant families, and people affected by HIV/AIDS.
 As an activist, he uses theatrical performance as part of the movement to end torture and to change US policy in Latin America.

-He also serves on the core council of the Colombia Peace Project-LA and on the boards of the Program for Torture Victims and of Pedagogy and Theatre of the Oppressed, a global forum for social justice based on the ideas of Paulo Freire and Augusto Boal.
+He has served on the core council of the Colombia Peace Project-LA and on the boards of the Program for Torture Victims and of Pedagogy and Theatre of the Oppressed, a global forum for social justice based on the ideas of Paulo Freire and Augusto Boal.

 Hector was recently honored with the prestigious Otto René Castillo Award for Political Theatre.
 The Otto Awards were established in 1998 to recognize and support the ongoing development of political theatre internationally.
 The Awards Committee, composed of past recipients, recommends a slate of honorees each year; Hector’s work was selected for recognition on May 20, 2012.